codingMustache/codingMustache/README.md

 ## Daily Trivia

-The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. HD Graphics 7000
+ 1. United States
- 2. HD Graphics 600
+ 2. Germany
- 3. HD Graphics 700
+ 3. China (People&#039;s Republic of)
- 4. HD Graphics 500
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  HD Graphics 500
+  Taiwan
 </details>